 Support

-Connect to a host, check the common failure points, and send a useful support request without sharing secrets.
+Connect to a host, check network and authentication failures, and email support without sharing secrets.

 First connection